bbatsov/emacsredux/_posts/2025-03-03-the-role-of-the-escape-key-in-emacs.md

 `macOS`, where on many keyboards the `Option` (`Meta`) keys are pretty short, or one of them is even missing (the right one).

-For me using Emacs on macOS has always been a bit of a struggle, as the `Meta` is way more useful than `Command` (`Super`), and historically I swapped them because of this, but then I struggled when I had to use someone else's keyboard. (or even my own, as I normally contained this rebinding only to Emacs).
+For me using Emacs on macOS has always been a bit of a struggle, as the `Meta` is way more useful than `Command` (`Super`), and historically I swapped them[^3] because of this, but then I struggled when I had to use someone else's keyboard. (or even my own, as I normally contained this rebinding only to Emacs).
 So, the ability to use `ESC` instead of `Meta` is definitely a welcome one, and I find myself doing this quite often.

 Before we wrap up consider keybindings like `M->`, `M-!` or `M-%` that require you to hold down both `Shift` and `Meta` when typing them.
 I think they way more pleasant as: